 The Swedish database is drawn from the UDB version of the European Statistics on Income and Living Conditions (EU-SILC).
 Every year a systematic sample is drawn from the register of total population (TPR).
-The reference population is therefore the whole Swedish population, except short-term migrants (i.e. those staying no longer than 3-12 months).
-The sample design follows a stratified sample with simple random sampling within age strata.
-The table below illustrates the main characteristic for the 2016 sample.
+This is sorted by age and covers the entire population according to the national registration.
+Such sample is regarded as simple random sample; the table below illustrates the main characteristic for the 2015 sample.
 In general, the SILC sample in a given year (say year t) consists of four rotating panels: one is included for the first time in the same year t, while the other three panels were originally drawn in years t-1, t-2 and t-3.
+At the moment, no detailed official information from Eurostat Quality Reports is available on the EU-SILC 2015, therefore this section will be updated in the following country report.